 We will build algorithms to identify patients who meet PA clinical screening guidelines and validate results by chart review and blood testing of BioBank specimens, revealing current PA screening practices, estimating the potential for improving PA diagnosis, and creating an algorithm to detect undiagnosed PA.

 First, we will build algorithms using Penn Data Store medications, blood pressures, diagnosis codes, and laboratory results to identify patients recommended for PA screening by the 2016 Endocrine Guidelines.8 Automating these guidelines will be challenging, because of the incompleteness of medication data, patient adherence, and clinical information not in structured data.
-We will ensure that this finds all known PA patients with preceding UPHS encounters.
+We will ensure that this method finds all known PA patients with preceding UPHS encounters.
 Algorithms will be refined by focused chart review and iterative adjustment.

 To estimate the minimal potential benefit of systematic screening, among known PA patients, we will calculate the diagnostic delay between screening algorithm, post-hoc positivity and PA diagnosis and translate time intervals into changes in expected morbidity, based on literature event rates.
 We will then trial the screening algorithm by selecting 100 BioBank blood specimens from flagged patients, with at least 3 years of UPHS encounters, for ARUP aldosterone and renin activity testing.
 The test positivity rate will enable estimation of the potential for increasing PA diagnosis and titration of the algorithm based on goal positive predictive value.